storj/docs/app/(docs)/object-mount/user-guides/k8s/page.md

 ```

 :::{warning}
-Please ensure that the `PV`/`PVC` pair you create has the same access mode as the cunoFS `PV`/`PVC` pair and compatible parameters (readonly, etc...).
+Please ensure that the `PV`/`PVC` pair you create has the same access mode as the Object Mount `PV`/`PVC` pair and compatible parameters (readonly, etc...).

-If you have any issues deploying the cunoFS Fusion `PV`/`PVC` pair, pelase first ensure that the backing pair is correctly set up.
+If you have any issues deploying the Object Mount Fusion `PV`/`PVC` pair, pelase first ensure that the backing pair is correctly set up.
 :::

 ## Dynamic Allocation

-The cunoFS CSI Driver supports dynamic provisioning of Fusion `PV` pairs.
+The Object Mount CSI Driver supports dynamic provisioning of Fusion `PV` pairs.
-Simply deploy a backing `StorageClass` and refer to it in the cunoFS `StorageClasse's` `parameters.fusionStorageClass` parameter.
+Simply deploy a backing `StorageClass` and refer to it in the Object Mount `StorageClasse's` `parameters.fusionStorageClass` parameter.
-The cunoFS CSI Driver will use it to generate and delete backing `PVs` alongside cunoFS `PVs` and bind them as needed.
+The Object Mount CSI Driver will use it to generate and delete backing `PVs` alongside Object Mount `PVs` and bind them as needed.

 ```{code-block} yaml
 :caption: '``StorageClass`` manifests defined by cluster admin'